Stratadox/CardGame/notes/CQRS.md

 fails for any other reason, details of the problem are published to the client through a refusal event, linked to the correlation id.

-By querying the refusals for the (client-side generated) correlation id,
+By querying the refusals for the (client-side generated) correlation id, clients can find out the status of their requests.

 ## Events
 As opposed to commands, events cannot be refused: they indicate the things that